Two Use Cases in One

 Plain english description:

-Every time the radar turns on, there should be a reading logged within 250 milliseconds, where the payload is between 0.2 and 0.8.
+Every time the radar turns on, there should be a reading logged within 250 milliseconds, with a reported supply volatge between 11.7 and 13.8V.

 For more details about writing specifications see the syntax reference.
 For examples of common specifications see the cookbook.